Resources to guide students through the National History Day process!

 It is really important to stay organized as you begin your research.

-- Cornell notes are a great way to keep your research notes organized.
-Watch this video and click here for a google doc template
+Cornell notes are a great way to keep your research notes organized

 Step 1: Build your background knowledge and gather information about your topic.
 Find answers to the who, what, when, where and why questions around your topic.
 Look at secondary sources like books by historians, magazines, newspapers, biographies, and documentaries.

-- Kid friendly search engines that block ads and filter inappropriate content can make researching easier and more enjoyable for younger students.
-Try:
+- Kid friendly search engines that block ads and filter inappropriate content can make researching easier and more enjoyable for younger students

 Step 2: Understand and analyze primary sources.
 Historians rely on primary sources to explore their topic and to share the argument they are making.
 IN NHD, you will do the same thing.
 You will use primary sources to learn how people in your time period experienced historical events, consider different perspectives on the same events or issues, think independently and draw your own conclusions , and provide evidence for your thesis.

-- Find out what types of primary sources exist and where to find them
+- Types of primary sources exist and where to find them

 - Browse the online research categorical for help finding websites with primary sources

-Primary Source Kits are a great way to get started exploring primary sources.
-Check out these kits from the Idaho State Historical Society:
+Primary Source Collections are a great way to get started exploring primary sources:

 Once you’ve identified and analyzed your sources, it’s time to evaluate the evidence you’ve collected.